Interlibrary Loan (ILL) is a service through which materials not available in the Speed Library may be obtained from other libraries.

 Types of Material Available Through ILL

-Items which can be obtained through Interlibrary Loan include:
+Items obtainable through Interlibrary Loan include:

-- Microfilm (Some libraries will lend newspapers or other materials on microfilm.)
+- Microfilm (some libraries will lend newspapers or other materials on microfilm.)

 The lending library determines the loan period for books.
 The loan time for most books borrowed through ILL is two to four weeks.
 Renewals of ILL books should be requested only in unusual circumstances.
 If a renewal request is necessary, renewals must be requested at least four days prior to the due date.
+Requests should be made by emailing the ILL office at firstname.lastname@example.org.

 The lending library establishes the conditions under which borrowed material must be used.
 Items may be restricted to use in the library only, photocopying may be prohibited, etc. A borrower's failure to comply with the conditions of a loan could jeopardize his or her interlibrary loan privileges.